-This table reports the comparative static effect of $\gamma$ on asset allocation and spending for the $i = \infty$ case.
-The three columns, Public Equity, Bond, and Alternatives (Alternative Assets), report $\Pi/N$ , $(W - \Pi)/N$ , and K/N, respectively, evaluated at the desired target highlighted in Figure 1.
+Notes.
+This table reports the comparative static effect of ψ on asset allocation and spending for the $i=\infty$ case.
+The three columns public equity, bond, and alternatives (alternative assets) report Π/N , $(W-\Pi)/N$, and K/N, respectively, evaluated at the desired target highlighted in Figure 1.
 Region (illiquid asset no-trade region) and Dev. (standard deviation) report the range between rebalancing boundaries and the average deviation from the desired target for the alternative asset, respectively.
-The Spending column reports the corresponding desired target spending rate, C/N, and Dev. reports the average deviation from the spending rate at the desired target.
-All columns are presented in percent (%), which are omitted for simplicity.
+The spending column reports the corresponding desired target spending rate, C/N, and Dev. reports the average deviation from the spending rate at the desired target.
+All columns are presented in percentages.
+Panel A reports results for the case with illiquidity.
+Panel B reports results for the case of full spanning.
 The baseline parameter values are given in Table 2.
-For the results in this table, we fix the EIS at $\psi = 0.5$ .
+For the results in this table, we fix risk aversion at v=2.